cloudamqp/msg_store_eleveldb_index/README.md

-# LevelDB message index store for RabbitMQ
+# LevelDB Message Index for RabbitMQ

 This project implements a RabbitMQ message index using [LevelDB](https://github.com/google/leveldb) for on-disk storage.